Illustration: George Wylesol

 The site says, “The calibration is fuzzy but in general, down is more organic, up is more mechanical and electric; left is denser and more atmospheric, right is spikier and bouncier.”
 It was created by Glenn McDonald of The Echo Nest, a music data company acquired by Spotify.
 The site also provides three playlists for each country: current, emerging, and underground.

-Bandcamp is a place to buy music with an excellent tagging system designed for discovery.
-Try exploring unfamiliar genre tags, or check out artist recommendations at the bottom of their profile pages – a feature that’s reminiscent of Myspace’s glory days.
+Bandcamp is a place to buy songs and records with an excellent tagging system designed for music discovery.
+Try exploring unfamiliar genre tags, or check out artist recommendations at the bottom of their profile pages—a feature that’s reminiscent of Myspace’s glory days.

 Hand-select your own curators by following other users.
 I follow radio show DJs, record label people, music supervisors, etc. Subscribing to Bandcamp’s expertly-curated blog is another option.